Align fundraisers with purpose: When your fundraiser matches your mission, people give more—and give more joyfully.

 What you have to constantly ask yourself is, “Does this better communicate the purpose behind our fundraising goals?”
 If it doesn’t, then you may need to pivot to another type of fundraiser.
 If it does, then make the connection clear and consistent for an excellent fundraising campaign!

-- A-thon Events: events such as fun runs, walkathons, and sport-a-thons.
+- (ACTIVITY)-a-thon Events: events such as fun runs, walkathons, and sport-a-thons.

 - Competitions: can be both sports-related and non-sports-related events.
 Include an entry fee or ask that participants have their own donation page to pay their way into the tournament.
 Sporting events are an excellent way to bring in a large crowd of participants and interest from your local community.